gilnam74/vex-sneppet/Python-for-artists.md

 ```
 Here we change the initial name of the variable `geometryName` to `name` to avoid confusion on how this variable is being passed through the code.
 If you remain the old name 'geometryName' the script will work the same.

-The last step in organizing is to separate two logical parts of our script: geometry node creation and checking if the node exists:
+The last step in organizing is to separate two logical parts of our script, geometry node creation and checking if the node exists:

 ```python
 import hou